rdavislee/concepthub/reflection.md

 Building Conceptual was a fantastic opportunity to see how modular concepts come together to power a large-scale application.
 Collaborating closely with Anthony, Emiliano, and Terry gave me great insight into effective teamwork and the pace required to ship quality software quickly.
 I learned a lot about the nuances of integrating different system parts and maintaining velocity in a group environment.
 I also deepened my understanding of concepts and syncs and genuinely feel capable of building any website.
 I'm thrilled with our final product and the skills I've gained throughout this process; it’s been a rewarding experience seeing our ambitious ideas come to life.

 ## Emiliano's Reflection:
+Building Conceptual was a really worthwhile experience and getting to create a tool that builds on the concepts and syncs framework from class made the material feel a lot more concrete, and it was cool to see how those ideas could scale into something more ambitious than a typical assignment.
+Working on a project with this much flexibility also taught me a lot about how to shape an idea into an actual product, especially when there are many possible directions to go and only so much time to build.
+Collaborating with the team made the process even better, since everyone brought different strengths and perspectives to the table.
+Seeing the project evolve from an abstract idea into something people could actually interact with was satisfying, and the whole experience helped me understand the design principles from class on a deeper level.

 ## Terry's Reflection: